joemasilotti/masilotti.com/_posts/2016-09-26-swiftcoders-podcast.md

 date:   2016-09-26
 permalink: swiftcoders-podcast/
 image: twitter/swiftcoders.png
-summary: Earlier this month week I spoke on the SwiftCoders podcast.
+description: Earlier this month week I spoke on the SwiftCoders podcast.
 The host and I talked about getting started in Swift, and, obviously, testing.
 category: me
 ---